|Hindi, Garhwali, English

 |Best time to visit

-It was then proclaimed that Goddess Uma or Parvati, Shiva's consort, would bathe in the Ganges daily and only then would she descend on the earth.
+It was then proclaimed that Goddess Uma or Parvati, Shiva's consort, would bathe in the Ganges daily, and only then would she descend on the earth.
 The sacred stone near the temple denotes the place where Ganga first came down to earth.
-This is why Ganga is also called by the name of Bhagirathi.
+This is the reason Ganga is also known by the name of Bhagirathi.